Hells Angels: Membership

-To become a Hells Angels "prospect", candidates must have a valid driver's license, a motorcycle over 750cc, and the right combination of personal qualities.
+To become a Hells Angels "prospect", candidates must have a valid driver's license, a motorcycle over 750cc (46 cu in), and "the right combination of personal qualities."
 It is said the club excludes child molesters and people who have applied to become police or prison officers.
 Intravenous drug use is also forbidden among club members.
+Members in North America are required to ride U.S.-built motorcycles; Harley-Davidson bikes are most common in the club, although other American brands, such as Victory and Indian, are also permitted.

 After a lengthy, phased process, a prospective member is first deemed a "hang-around", indicating that he is invited to some club events or to meet club members at known gathering places.
 If the "hang-around" is interested, he may be asked to become an "associate", a status that usually lasts a year or two.
 At the end of that stage, he is reclassified as "prospect", participating in some club activities, but not having voting privileges while he is evaluated for suitability as a full member.
 The last phase, and highest membership status, is full membership or "full-patch".
 The term "full-patch" refers to the complete four-piece insignia, including the "Death Head" logo, two rockers (top rocker: "Hells Angels"; bottom rocker: state or territory claimed) and the rectangular "MC" patch below the wing of the Death's Head.
 Prospects are allowed to wear only a bottom rocker with the state, province or territory name along with the rectangular "MC" patch.

 To become a full member, a "prospect" must be unanimously confirmed by the rest of the full club members.
 Before votes are cast, a "prospect" usually travels to every charter in the sponsoring charter's geographic jurisdiction (state, province, or territory) and introduces himself to every "full-patch" member.
 This allows each voting member to become familiar with the "prospect" and ask any questions of concern before voting.
 Some form of formal induction follows, wherein the "prospect" affirms his loyalty to the club and its members.
 The final logo patch (top "Hells Angels" rocker) is then awarded at the initiation ceremony.
 The step of attaining full membership can be called "being patched".

 Even after a member is patched in, the patches remain the property of HAMC, not the member.
 On leaving the Hells Angels or being ejected, a member must return his patches to the club.
 Members must pay dues, and are required to attend mandatory club meetings and motorcycle runs.
-Chapter meetings, known as "church", are typically held at clubhouses or a member's residence.
-In 1978, members were required to pay $20 per month to the local chapter, and $10 per month to the state chapter.
+Charter meetings, known as "church", are typically held at clubhouses or a member's residence.
+In 1978, members were required to pay $20 per month to the local charter, and $10 per month to the state charter.
 The money is used by the club to finance motorcycle runs and funerals, and to fund the travel of club officers to state and national meetings.
 Hells Angels may become exempt from paying dues after a certain period of time as a member of the club.